Unsprung mass: Unsprung mass and vehicle design

 Unsprung mass is a consideration in the design of a vehicle's suspension and the materials chosen for its components.
 Beam axle suspensions, in which wheels on opposite sides are connected as a rigid unit, generally have greater unsprung mass than independent suspension systems, in which the wheels are suspended and allowed to move separately.
 Heavy components such as the differential can be made part of the sprung mass by connecting them directly to the body (as in a de Dion tube rear suspension).
-Lightweight materials, such as aluminum, plastic, carbon fiber, and/or hollow components can provide further weight reductions at the expense of greater cost and/or fragility.
+Lightweight materials, such as aluminium, plastic, carbon fiber, and/or hollow components can provide further weight reductions at the expense of greater cost and/or fragility.

-The term 'unsprung mass' was coined by the mathematician Albert Healey of the Dunlop tyre company.
-He presented one of the first lectures taking a rigid analytical approach to suspension design, 'The Tyre as a part of the Suspension System' to the Institution of Automobile Engineers in November 1924.
+The term "unsprung mass" was coined by the mathematician Albert Healey of the Dunlop tyre company.
+He presented one of the first lectures taking a rigid analytical approach to suspension design, "The Tyre as a part of the Suspension System", to the Institution of Automobile Engineers in November 1924.
 This lecture was published as a 100-page paper.

 Inboard brakes can significantly reduce unsprung mass, but put more load on half axles and (constant velocity) universal joints, and require space that may not be easily accommodated.
 If located next to a differential or transaxle, waste heat from the brakes may overheat the differential or vice versa, particularly in hard use, such as racing.
 They also make anti-dive suspension characteristics harder to achieve because the moment created by braking does not act on the suspension arms.

 The Chapman strut used the driveshafts as suspension arms, thus requiring only the weight of one component rather than two.
-Jaguar's patented independent rear suspension (IRS) similarly reduced unsprung mass by replacing the upper wishbone arms of the suspension with the drive shafts, as well as mounting the brakes inboard in some versions.
+Jaguar independent rear suspension (IRS) similarly reduced unsprung mass by replacing the upper wishbone arms of the suspension with the drive shafts, as well as mounting the brakes inboard in some versions.

 Scooter-type motorcycles use an integrated engine-gearbox-final drive system that pivots as part of the rear suspension and hence is partly unsprung.
 This arrangement is linked to the use of quite small wheels, further affecting their poor reputation for road-holding.